This article was last updated by on

 Treatments and Preventive Measures

-• For a small infestation, consider blasting them off with a water hose.
+• Consider casting them off with a water hose.

-• Neem oil, citrus-based pesticides, or homemade spray of garlic or hot pepper mixed with water are practical in reducing their number.
+• Neem oil, citrus-based pesticides, or a garlic or hot pepper solution spray to reduce their population.

 • Try exposing natural enemies like birds or frogs to get rid of them.

-• Remove mulch and old dead leaves around the planting area at the end of the growing season to prevent the bugs.
+• Remove mulch and old dead leaves at the end of the growing season.

 • In summer, cover the bushes with floating row covers to prevent adult insects from laying eggs.

-• Trim your lawn in the fall and winter for broadleaf weeds that host overwintering spittlebugs.
+• Trim broadleaf weeds from your lawn during the fall and winter.

 5. Strawberry Sap Beetles

-Sap beetles are attracted to Strawberry fruit sap from injured fruits.
+Sap beetles are tempted by the fermenting sap from overripe or injured fruits.

 They primarily feed on ripening fruit but prefer soft, overripe, or rotting fruits, causing significant damage.

-Sap battles leave deep cavities in the fruit, similar to the damage caused by slugs, and introduce fungi or organisms that can further spoil the fruit.
+Sap beetles leave deep cavities in the fruit, similar to the damage caused by slugs, and introduce spores of other organisms, further contaminating the fruit.

 The worst thing about sap beetle is that they help spread rot-causing disease organisms from one plant to another.